gokayfem/ComfyUI_VLM_nodes/SECURITY.md

   user-info before the message reaches ComfyUI.
 - Local image/video-frame uploads are uniformly sampled, resized, JPEG-compressed, limited to 4 MiB per image, and limited to 24 MiB total.
+- User JSON Schemas are size/depth/node bounded and may contain only local fragment `$ref` values.
+Remote URLs and file references are rejected before validation, preventing schema resolution from becoming an SSRF or local-file access path.

 ## Configure credentials